foodfight/showz/whats-cookin/episode_25.md

   switching](http://news.ycombinator.com/item?id=4383243) its default
   init system from the Old Skool sysv init system to [systemd](http://www.freedesktop.org/wiki/Software/systemd/).
-* Yosefk had a great blog post [What “Worse is Better vs The Right Thing” is really about] (http://www.yosefk.com/blog/what-worse-is-better-vs-the-right-thing-is-really-about.html). tl;dr an evolved system will beat the best designed system.
+* Yosefk had a great blog post [What "Worse is Better vs The Right Thing" is really about] (http://www.yosefk.com/blog/what-worse-is-better-vs-the-right-thing-is-really-about.html). tl;dr an evolved system will beat the best designed system.
 The article has a great quote from linus
- <blockquote> Don’t underestimate the power of survival of the fittest.
-And don’t
+ <blockquote>Don't underestimate the power of survival of the fittest.
+And don't
   ever make the mistake that you can design something better than what you get from ruthless massively parallel trial-and-error with a feedback cycle.
-That’s giving your intelligence much too much credit.
+That's giving your intelligence much too much credit.
 </blockquote>
  This post  really made me think about the keynote that Adam Jacob gave at